 - 20% of girls aged 11-21 think physics is more for boys and 29% think computing is more for boys

-That's why we'll be working together with Amey to challenge the misconception that STEM (science, technology, engineering and maths) subjects are just for boys.
+That's why we're working together with Amey to challenge the misconception that STEM (science, technology, engineering and maths) subjects are just for boys.

 How we work together

-Amey will co-sponsor the new Innovate skills builder and has contributed to the programme design to empower girls to discover more about STEM.
+Amey is co-sponsoring the Innovate skills builder and has contributed to the programme design to empower girls to discover more about STEM.

 The Innovate skills builder has six stages spanning all sections.
 Girls will be awarded a badge as they complete each stage.

-Activities girls will have the opportunity to complete include carrying out scientific experiments, creating algorithms for robots, planning video games, learning about binary code through making computer science themed bracelets and having a go at being a crime scene investigator – to name a few!
+Girls will have the opportunity to complete activities including carrying out scientific experiments, creating algorithms for robots, planning video games, learning about binary code through making computer science themed bracelets and having a go at being a crime scene investigator – to name a few!

-We are confident the skills builders will provide a fantastic opportunity for girls to gain and build core skills throughout their guiding journey.
-It’s really exciting to have Amey’s expert input into the design of the activities that will be on offer to girls, whilst tackling the misconception that STEM subjects are more for boys. - Jess Bond, Lead Volunteer for Girlguiding’s new programme
+We are confident the skills builders provide a fantastic opportunity for girls to gain and build core skills throughout their guiding journey.
+It’s really exciting to have Amey’s expert input into the design of the activities that are on offer to girls, whilst tackling the misconception that STEM subjects are more for boys. - Jess Bond, Lead Volunteer for Girlguiding’s programme

 Amey has been creating safer, smarter and sustainable places for us to live for nearly a hundred years.
 Their team of 19,000 people design and build roads, keep trains and schools running and make sure you have water, electricity and gas in your homes.
 As experts in engineering, they’re the perfect partner for our Innovate skills builder.